-A typical furniture store offers deals such as zero interest for six or 12 months.
+A typical furniture store offers deals such as zero-interest for six or 12 months.
 That’s great if you can pay off the balance in full during that time.
 Otherwise, a deferred interest clause kicks in.
 This means you get hit with interest dating back to the purchase date.
 APR can hit nearly 30 percent — nearly twice the rate of a typical credit card.

-Before you agree to financing, find out what happens if you miss a payment.
+Before you agree to finance, find out what happens if you miss a payment.
 Under the terms of some agreements, the furniture store may revoke the zero-financing offer.
 In that case, the deferred interest clause kicks in, and that’s not good when you’re already short on cash.

 Watch Out for “Alternative Deals”

 Furniture stores that finance people with bad credit may have a second option for people who don’t qualify for financing.
-These alternative financing agreements have different terms than the standard store financing.
+These alternative financing agreements have different terms than standard store financing.

 “Usually the agreement comes from a different bank,” says Woodruff.
 “That bank may offer a bad deal.”